Do you want to organize an office drawer in your workspace?

 If you have the budget for it, you may want to purchase office supply trays or containers for your desk drawer.
 A low-cost option is to create your own storage containers and trays using repurposed shallow boxes, containers, canisters, and the like.

-Again, you’ll want to think about the most appropriate storage location and container for each type of item in your desk.
+Once again, think about the most appropriate storage location and container for each type of item in your desk.

 Replace items inside the drawer.